LamaTe/mlr3shiny/README.md

 * Use of a set of algorithms as learners
 * Training and evaluation of the generated models
 * Benchmarking to compare several learners on a task simultaneously
-* Prediction on new data using the trained learnder
+* Prediction on new data using the trained learner

 ## Installation
 Install the package in R from GitHub.